Action in Arabia: Reception

+Variety wrote "Although sticking close to formula in setting up myterious situations and characters for eventual clarification, picure develops on a straight line and a good pace."

 Bosley Crowther of The New York Times reviewed Action in Arabia, considering it better than the standard "B" film fare. "...
 'Action in Arabia' is the sort of buncombe you get in the muscular fiction field.
 Not that it isn't pleasant buncombe.
 Leonide Moguy has directed it for that flair of exaggeration which distinguished the best B-grade intrigues."

+Legacy

+Sanders later dismissed the film saying he was unable to remember it.
+He wrote in his memoirs, "I find I made things like Action in Arabia, Lured, and The Scarlet Coat.
+I can only assume I was paid handsomely for them, but I am at a complete loss as to what action there was in Arabia, or who was lured where and why.
+As to the scarlet coat, did I wear it, and if not, who did?"

+Quentin Tarantino is an admirer of the movie.